KyleSwanso/Scroller/README.md

 ```
 You will need a Twilio account (twilio.com) or similar SMS gateway.
 You will need a Particle IO account (particle.io) and a Particle Photon or similar.
+You will need a Raspberry Pi or similar with node.js + express, and body-parser installed.
 An LED matrix of your choice.
 We used Adafruit "neoPixel" brand LED strips to build a large matrix.
 An LED power supply.
 Please select one with enough current for your needs.
 Level-Shifter (3.3v to 5v).
 We used a TXB0108 from Adafruit.